“The sun did not shine, it was too wet to play, so we sat in the house all that cold, cold, wet day.” (Dr. Seuss’ Cat in the Hat)

 Frontida Assisted Living Facilities provide you with posts like this one to help you live your best life.

 1. Marco Polo

-If you just got a mental image of roaming around the house with your eyes closed, yelling, “Marco,” that could be fun.
-If you have someone else in the house to play with you.
+If you just got a mental image of roaming around the house or your senior living facility with your eyes closed, yelling, “Marco,” that could be fun.
+If you have someone else in the home to play with you.